THE ENGINEERING APPLICATION is available now and will be available on UCLA Academic Works from August 13, 2021 – September 27, 2021 (11:59pm)

 Undocumented students are not officially classified as CA residents by the UC Registrar, even if you live or have lived in California, so you may not be eligible for awards that specifically require California State residency.

 an intercampus visitor or EAP student

 Unfortunately, you are not eligible to apply to these scholarships.

 - You will need to complete the General Scholarship Application before you can access the Engineering Application.
 You can start this right now.

 - This will match you with any opportunity you may be eligible for based on your application in addition to the extra questions we need to match you with Engineering awards.

-- The Engineering Application will become available after October 5th.
+- The Engineering Application/supplemental questions will become available in August 2021

 Be sure to check over your submission for accuracy and that it is complete before the deadline.

 Once the deadline has passed, the information on your application at that time is FINAL.
 NO EXCEPTIONS.
 Late or incomplete applications will not be considered.

 Click on a box to open and view more information